Top Level

 Week 4, November 14 - 20, 2011:

 We bought Golf a cute shop-vac so he can vacuum up all the dust from all the grinding.
 Stripped all the winches and spin-locks off the top of the salon and targa bar.
 Removed more fittings and mast steps from the mast and boom.
 Removed the engine controls, all of the outside instruments, and the engine instruments.
 We suspended our roller head‑stay as well as our cap‑shrouds from the tent frame, to get them off the sand.
 Decided that the transom extension was fatally flawed and had it cut off.
 Started peeling back some of the deck, where it had delaminated from the balsa coring.
 This eventually led to the entire deck and coring being removed, which was not in the original plan.
-Tragically, Golf's sister was in a motorcycle accident with a truck and eventually died, with Golf inheriting her 2 younger children.
-But he also got his truck back from the shop, with its brand new several thousand watt sound system.
+Golf claimed that his sister was in a motorcycle accident with a truck and eventually died, with Golf inheriting her 2 younger children, but we found out later that this story was a complete fabrication to get more money out of us, preying on our western sympathies.
+Golf also got his truck back from the shop, with its brand new several thousand watt sound system.
+This is apparently where much of our seed money went.

 Break while Jon and Sue fly home for Thanksgiving and Christmas, November 21, 2011 to January 15, 2012